Thanet council members will be discussing a “significant restructure” at a meeting next week.

 Mrs McGonigal (above) was cleared of any wrongdoing but decided to resign from the post.
 She received a £82,500 “loss of office” pay off.
 The compensation was not agreed and paid until the 2016 financial year.
 She was replaced by Madeline Homer.

-Prior to that was the restructure in 2011 where Richard Samuels left the post of chief executive with a ‘golden handshake’ said to be in the region of £200,000 and handed the reigns to Dr McGonigal.
+Prior to that was the restructure in 2011 where Richard Samuels left the post of chief executive with a ‘golden handshake’ said to be in the region of £200,000 and handed the reins to Dr McGonigal.

 The governance meeting takes place on Friday, October 20 at 3pm.